MohitChamyal/Breast-Cancer-Detection/README.md

 ## 📈 Key Results

-After comparing the performance of all models, the **Random Forest Classifier** achieved the highest accuracy, making it the best-performing model for this dataset.
+After comparing the performance of all models, the **LogisticRegression** achieved the highest accuracy, making it the best-performing model for this dataset.

 ## 🛠️ Technologies Used